 Provider: Greater Worcester Community Foundation

-Greater Worcester Community Foundation offers many college scholarships, ranging in size from $300 to $5,000.
+The Greater Worcester Community Foundation Scholarship Program offers many college scholarships, ranging in size from $300 to $5,000.
 Students apply online from January through early March.
 Recipients are selected in April and May.
 Scholarships are awarded for the following academic year beginning in September.

 Still need help with financial aid and scholarships in Massachusetts?

 We get it.
 Figuring out how to finance college tuition can really tough.
 Here are three steps to make that process a bit simpler:

-- Submit your FAFSA form as soon as possible (on or around October 1).
+- Submit your FAFSA form as soon as possible.
 This will help determine what financial aid you might qualify for.
 The federal government, state government, AND universities all use FAFSA to determine their student aid packages.

 - Check out these Massachusetts scholarship application options:

 Find local and national scholarships on Going Merry.
 How does it work?
 After you sign up, you’ll answer a few questions to fill out a basic profile.
 We then match you to scholarships you’re eligible for.
 From there, you can select your favorites, and apply for them.
 Get started today.
 Sign up here.